B-McDonnell/autopi/docs/web/help.md

 # Modifying Help Page

-If a change to the help page is required, it can be done with the server up or down.
+If a change to the help page is required, the modification will become persistent after rebuilding the API image.
+Below are two procedures to make changes to the help page.
+It can be done with the server up or down.
-If the change is needed while the server is up use *Temporary change*, and if a permament change is desired, complete procedure *Permanent change* afterward.

-Tempororary change(keeps server up):
+Live (keeps server up):
 1. Modify `src/web/api/help.html`
 2. Run `docker cp src/web/api/help.html api:/app/help.html`

-Permanent change (takes server down):
+Persistent (takes server down):
 1. Modify `src/web/api/help.html`
 2. Run `docker-compose down`
 3. Run `docker-compose up --build`